tigerfarm/arduino/Altair101/asm/README.md

 --------------------------------------------------------------------------------
 #### How to Assemble and Run Programs on the Altair 101

-Following is how I generate a machine code file and upload it to the Arduino processor program.
+Following is how to generate a machine code file and upload it to run on the Arduino processor program.

 1. On my laptop, I generate the machine code file.
 ````